amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Password Recovery System.md

 2. Check network connectivity
 3. Ensure recovery code feature is enabled
 4. Review browser console for JavaScript errors

+#### Temporary Feature Disablement

+**Problem**: Recovery code feature is not visible in settings.

+**Solution**:
+1. This is expected behavior due to a temporary disablement to resolve a routing issue
+2. The feature has been temporarily disabled in the settings page to prevent unintended redirects
+3. Monitor release notes for when the feature will be re-enabled
+4. The backend functionality remains intact; only the frontend component is disabled

 ### Debugging Tools